PaveTheChange/info/index.md

 - [**Shoutouts**](https://www.linkedin.com/showcase/million-dreams-shoutouts) - Recognising the collaborators

-- [**Spotted**](https://www.linkedin.com/groups/10081460) - Public Group - Open to all - Spot helpful conted and get spotted by well-aligned members
+- [**Spotted**](https://www.linkedin.com/groups/10081460) - Public Group - Open to all - Spot and repost helpful content with your thoughts and get spotted by well-aligned members

 - [**Directory**](https://www.linkedin.com/groups/12320756) - Public Group - Open to all for posting their Dreams - Signal your intent and expand your network